matiasvallejosdev/matiasvallejosdev/README.md

 ### Who Am I?

-Software developer _- Python / C# / AWS / Unity3D / Coding -_ with a passion for technology and programming.
+Software developer _- Python / C# / AWS / Unity3D / Coding -_ with passion for technology and programming.
 Good performance working in a team and with other people.
 Proactive at all times.
 I'm autodidactic.
 I want to continue growing in the development industry.

 ### When I started to code?